 - Getting out the vote other than for a specific candidate, and similar activities.

-- Candidates are permitted in Buntrock Commons but must restrict their campaigning outside of the entrance to Stav Hall only.
+- Candidates are permitted in Buntrock Commons but must restrict their campaigning to a pre-reserved tabling space.

 Political Activity in Buntrock Commons on Election Days